 A rice cooker can be the perfect addition to your kitchen if you want to make cooking dinner faster and easier.
 The best rice cookers for 2020 are models that come loaded with tech-heavy features including computerized sensors that are designed to make sure every batch is cooked to perfection.
 Adding this type of appliance to your kitchen will also free up the burners on your stove, so you can cook multiple dishes simultaneously, as your rice cooker powers away on the counter.

 But many buyers don’t know that these appliances are capable of handling a variety of other cooking tasks including making stews and soups and steaming protein and veggies.
 They can also cook other types of grains including quinoa, barley, and oatmeal.
-However, modern models can be difficult to shop for since many do come with a variety of features, making it difficult to know which one will work for your specific skill level and cooking needs.
+At the same time, modern models can be difficult to shop for since many do come with a variety of features, making it difficult to know which one will work for your specific skill level and cooking needs.

 Below, you’ll find a comparison chart that will show you some of the similarities and differences between each of these models